-• When you build larger layouts, think "More power districts with matching separate boosters", NOT "buy a larger power system?
-We often get asked for 10 amp systems for HO / OO or N scale layouts, and some are surprised when we refuse to supply.
-Basically, there is so much energy in a 5 amp system already that increasing to ten amps is unwise - even a partial short will then be strong enough to literally MELT an N scale train... or turn an HO / OO one into a Salvadore Dali artwork!
+When you build larger layouts, think "more power districts with matching separate boosters", not "buy a larger power system".
+We often get asked for 10 Amp systems for HO / OO or N scale layouts, and some are surprised when we refuse to supply.
+Basically, there is so much energy in a 5 Amp system already, that increasing to 10 Amps is unwise - even a partial short will then be strong enough to literally melt an N scale loco or turn an HO / OO one into a Salvadore Dali artwork!

-Where more power is needed, unless you run old large scale (Tinplate O or Gauge 1 etc) that is less efficient, stick with multiple 5 amp boosters for all Modern O, HO.
-OO, N or other small scales.
+Where more power is needed, unless you run old large cale (Tinplate O or Gauge 1 etc) that is less efficient, stick with multiple 5 Amp boosters for all modern O, HO, OO, N or other small scales.

-- Don't share power supplies between boosters or main system and boosters.
-It can be done but wiring becomes critical-get it out of phase and voltage doubling is likely at power district boundaries... and that can really harm things very quickly.
-"One power supply per power booster" should be the rule. - Don't share a power supply between track needs and accessories: This is NEVER a good idea.
-When the load grows one wins and one loses, and you need BOTH to work at their best all of the time. - If the layout will be larger or "Electronically busy", always run a separate DCC Accessory bus: Different DCC accessories act & react differently to trains on the track, and they should be separated if possible.
-Besides, if you have it all on ONE power bus, a short in anything, accessory or loco, will stop it all.
-A separate power booster may cost about the same as a low cost loco, but one usually does it all! - Taking power from the system around the layout needs REAL wire: This is NO different whether it's a DC or DCC layout.
+Don't share power supplies between boosters or main system and boosters.
+It can be done but wiring becomes critical - get it out of phase and voltage doubling is likely at power district boundaries - and that can harm things very quickly.
+"One power supply per power booster" should be the rule.

+Don't share a power supply between track needs and accessories.
+This is never a good idea.
+When the load grows, one wins and one loses, and you need both to work at their best all the time.

+If the layout will be larger or "electronically busy", always run a separate DCC accessory bus.
+Different DCC accessories act and react differently to trains on the track, and they should be separated if possible.
+Besides, if you have it all on one power bus, a short in anything, accessory or loco, will stop it all.
+A separate power booster may cost the same as a low cost loco, but one usually does it all!

+Taking power from the system around the layout needs real wire.
+This is no different whether it's a DC or DCC layout.
 Stay away from light gauge wire for all power feeds.
-Use heavy wire for all main track "bus" or feeds and try to standardize on something solid enough to carry a reasonable current.
+Use heavy wire for all main track "bus" or feeds and try to standardise on something solid enough to carry a reasonable current.

-11gauge or 3.5mm sq
+11 gauge or 3.5mm

-13gauge or 2.5mm square
+13 gauge or 2.5mm

-15 gauge or 1.5mm square
+15 gauge or 1.5mm

-The images are three examples of high quality "Power Bus wire" in the gauges we talk about
+The images are three example of high quality power bus wire in the gauges we talk about.